ecalabr/gadnet/README.md

 ## Citation
 Please cite the following publication(s) if you use any part of this project for your own work:

-1. [manuscript currently under review]
+1. [manuscript accepted at Radiology: Artificial Intelligence]

 Citation(s) will be updated once the associated manuscripts are published.